-We hope many guests will come and enjoy the Deaf Day each year.
+This yearly event features Deaf volunteers and ASL interpreters providing live interpretation of presentations such as The Last Adam.
 Hearing guests are also invited, of course, and we expect you will enjoy watching the expressive communication of American Sign Language during the shows and throughout the museum.

 If you have any questions about Deaf Day, please contact us.